0xmme/fundec-ethporto/README.md

 The project aims to create a platform that enables individuals to invest in sustainable energy projects globally and create energy communities in their local areas.
 The platform is designed to facilitate crowdlending, which allows multiple investors to pool their money together to fund a project.

 By lending capital, individuals earn a return on their investment, as the platform will offer competitive interest rates to investors.
 It also helps in reducing the carbon footprint and support the growth of the green economy.

+## Problem

+We see several problems in the world related to sustainable energy growth:

+1. As individuals, most energy community members face several limitations to build solar projects.
+These include lack of capital, space and property.

+2. Communities want an easier way to raise funds to establish and further sustainable energy like solar.

+3. Investors want an easy way to fund sustainable energy projects locally and globally

+## Target Users

+Energy Community members who want to raise funds for sustainable energy projects Investors who want to invest in sustainable energy and earn yield

+## Solution

+1. Fund ECO allows users to build community and a treasury to invest in sustainable energy projects

+2. Fund ECO allows users to create a campaign to raise funds

+3. Fund ECO gives you the chance to invest in real sustainable energy projects and earn a return on your investment.

+By lending capital, individuals earn a return on their investment, as the platform will offer competitive returns to investors via two ways,

+i) sale of excess energy to the grid,

+ii) sale of energy within the energy communities.

+These activities combined help in reducing the carbon footprint and support the growth of access to renewable energy sources.
 ___________________
 ## Tech stack

 1. Next.js, React, Redux, dappKit and rocketKit for building the dApp fronted
-2. IPFS to store images of community members NFTs
+2. IPFS to store images of energy community membership NFTs
 3. EVM-compatible smart contracts written in Solidity provides business logic and trust for the platform
-4. Sign-up/in with email mechanism for easy onboarding, especially for non-Web3 users
+4. Sign-up/in with email "code" mechanism for easy onboarding, especially for non-Web3 users

 ![Alt Text](https://gateway.ipfs.io/ipfs/bafkreigygl7zdexojy5nlb2fkarfhs2al73vq3d5egwtovtjf4gaqd7xm4)